 Options in Reconstruction

 If you do decide to move forward with breast reconstruction, you will face many more choices throughout the reconstruction process.
+Breast reconstruction surgery, also known as reconstructive surgery, is an important part of the overall treatment plan for many women after mastectomy.
 Some of those decisions will include:

 Timing of the Reconstruction